In Depth Baby Product Reviews Led by a Pediatrician

 Fabric and Padding

-The fabric on the Nido is below average for the group.
-The material feels breathable but is a bit rougher than most when we rub it on our cheek.
+The fabric on the Nido feels breathable but is rougher than most when we rub it on our cheeks.
 The head portion and the infant insert are the roughest, which is a bummer, given the rest of the fabric is more skin-friendly.

 The seat has a dual-stage padding system with an infant insert for additional support for tiny bodies.
-Stage one is more adjustable for newborns with crotch padding you can customize.
+Stage one is more adjustable for newborns, with customizable crotch padding.
 The main seat padding is only okay, and we wish it were as nice as the insert.
-The Nido also offers soft padding for the shoulder and crotch straps.
+The Nido has soft padding for the shoulder and crotch straps.

 peg perego primo viaggio 4-35 nido - the canopy on the nido is larger than average and the handle only...